Last updated: 1/30/24

 Permits to close sidewalks, travel lanes, or streets:

-Allow at least ten business days from date of application to permit being issued.
+Allow at least eight business days from date of application to permit being issued.

 Once the permit is issued, there may be additional steps before the permit becomes effective.
 If your permit includes reserved parking, see above for additional time between the permit being issued and the permit start date.
 Your approved traffic control plan (TCP) may require advance coordination or notification with other entities (TriMet, adjacent property owners, traffic signal modification, etc).
 As a reminder, you are responsible to review the requirements in the PBOT Traffic Control Manual, as well as any conditions on your TCP.